frederikgram/describe/README.md

 - Object Detection (YOLOv3)
 - Caption Generation (CNN -> RNN)

-Following this, we perform the following process on the input query.
+When the user is searching, we perform the following process on the input query.
 - Query Processing (Tokenizing, Word2Vec etc.)
 - Similarity Analysis
   - TFID Similaity (Query and Caption),